OHIOhackathon2014/SampleProject/README.md

 # Project Name

 Tell us a bit about your project.
+Go ahead and add your resume to your project repo, it will make it even easier to find.
+Use the format '<FisrtInitial><LastName>Resume.pdf'

 ## Team Members